ISO 20022 GUIDE

 What is the timeline for ISO 20022 migration?

 There is no singular timeline for ISO 20022 migration.
-Instead, each scheme has set its own deadline for switching over to ISO 20022, with some offering coexistence timelines and workarounds.
+Each financial institution can set its deadline, with some offering co-existing timelines and workarounds.

 How does ISO 20022 relate to cross-border payments?

-The ISO 20022 global payments standard allows for greater interoperability when sending transactions across RTGSs, Swift and other cross border schemes.
-Further, Instant Payments industry is growing its offering of cross border payments amongst instant payment schemes plus instant payment and RTGS schemes.
+The ISO 20022 global payments standard allows for greater interoperability when sending transactions across RTGS, Swift and other cross-border schemes.
+The instant payments industry is taking advantage of this by growing its offering of cross-border payments among instant payment and RTGS schemes.

 How can banks migrate to ISO 20022?

 Contrary to popular belief, migrating to ISO 20022 does not require a “rip and replace” of legacy systems at step one.
-For financial institutions that want to protect their existing engine and numerous back-office systems, ACI offers its ACI Enterprise Payments Platform solution.
-This solution acts as an iterative step in the migration process, standing in front of the legacy engine, ensuring compliance against various deadlines, enabling banks to manage and leverage rich ISO data and streamlining ISO 20022 migration for other various systems.
-This empowers financial institutions to migrate to ISO 20022 and transition from their legacy engine onto ACI’s solution according to their own smooth, controlled and low-risk timeline.
+ACI offers its ACI Enterprise Payments Platform which protects the existing engine and numerous back-office systems.
+Acting as a step in the migration process, it ensures compliance against various deadlines, enables banks to manage and leverage rich ISO data, plus streamlines the process for other systems according to their controlled and low-risk timeline.

 How long does it take to migrate to ISO 20022?

 A typical migration timeline can run anywhere from nine to twelve months, depending on the partner and solution.
-ACI’s Enterprise Payment Platform is banks’ ultimate answer to ISO 20022 migration and replaces legacy solutions.
+ACI’s Enterprise Payments Platform is a bank’s ultimate answer to ISO 20022 migration and replaces legacy solutions.

 What challenges are associated with ISO 20022 implementation?

-• Conduct a thorough gap analysis of core payments processing capabilities to fully understand which systems must undergo modernization for ISO 20022, and how to prioritize those systems.
+• Conduct a thorough gap analysis of core payment processing capabilities to fully understand which systems must undergo modernization for ISO 20022 and how to prioritize those systems.

-• Become familiar with each applicable domestic and regional scheme’s ISO 20022 requirements prior to migration to ensure proper compliance.
+• Become familiar with each applicable domestic and regional scheme’s ISO 20022 requirements before migration to ensure proper compliance.

 • Educate staff on the significance of the new ISO 20022 format and invest in adequate training for new systems.

-• Adopt a forward-thinking perspective, consider which opportunities to pursue prior to beginning the migration process and build those opportunities directly into ISO 20022 strategy.
+When adopting a forward-thinking perspective, consider which opportunities to pursue before beginning the migration process and build those opportunities directly into the ISO 20022 strategy.

 Index finger of young man touching smartphone

-Discover how ISO 20022 can evolve customer banking experiences.
-Read our latest whitepaper and learn how to seize the potential of ISO 20022 in the banking and payments industry.
+Discover how ISO 20022 can evolve customer experiences by learning how to seize the potential of ISO 20022 in the banking and payments industry.

 What kinds of rich-data services are possible with ISO 20022?